Information for patients

 What happens after the treatment?

-It is ok to return home up to 1 hour after your treatment by public transport, avoid sitting next to pregnant women or small children.
+It is ok to return home by public transport provided the journey is no more than 1 hour, avoid sitting next to anyone who is pregnant or small children.

-You should arrange a thyroid function blood check 6-8 weeks after treatment and see your consultant 1 week after your blood check.
+You should arrange a thyroid function blood check 6 to 8 weeks after treatment and see your consultant 1 week after your blood check.
 The thyroid function check can be arranged via the haematology department at the hospital or via your GP.

 You should start to feel some benefit within a few weeks of treatment.
 Your GP will continue to check your thyroid function for the rest of your lifetime, with advice from your consultant where necessary.

-It is extremely unlikely that the radioiodine treatment would cause any ill effects.
+It is extremely unlikely that the radioiodine treatment would cause you to feel unwell.

-If you vomit within 48 hours of treatment, please contact the Medical Physics Department immediately for further advice and instruction as this will be radioactive.
+If you vomit within 48 hours of treatment, please contact the Medical Physics Department immediately for further advice and instruction as the vomit will be radioactive.

 Is the radiation harmful?